dilsada/linked-list/README.md

 # linked-list
-a playlist with linked list implementation
+A playlist implementation with linked list in C++